Ambrose Godfrey: Life and work

 By 1685, Godfrey had a going business.
 He had a furnace behind his lodgings and made use of the human wastes from the adjoining Bedford House estate.
-He advertised phosphorus at 50 shillings wholesale or 60 shillings retail an ounce, and was selling all he could make.
+He advertised phosphorus at 50 shillings wholesale or 60 shillings(around 5 or 6 pence now) retail an ounce, and was selling all he could make.
 He improved production by melting the final phosphorus and forcing it through a chamois leather to purify.
 But his main employment was at Apothecaries Hall, where in time he became master of the laboratory.

 Others tried to make phosphorus too, without success.
 It was supposed there was a step missing from what Boyle had published in 1682, a step only Godfrey knew.
 Godfrey had every reason to keep his methods secret, but the essentials were exactly as Boyle had set out.
 The only extra thing Godfrey knew was that faeces could be used as well as urine.

 Godfrey's business grew along with his reputation, and he took on employees, becoming known for producing the best phosphorus available.
 He sold within Britain and exported to Europe.
 By the early 18th century, Godfrey was thought to be selling as much as 50 lb a year, worth about £2,000, or about £600,000 in today's money.
 This was not his only business, but presumably the profit from such a turnover was significant.

 In 1707, Godfrey was wealthy enough to buy the lease to a new shop in Southampton Street where the Bedford House estate had stood.
 He opened a pharmacy, and he and his family lived above it.
 Under the lease he could not carry on "obnoxious" trade there, but the narrow strip of land behind was unrestricted, so he built a workshop there, where he and his staff made phosphorus, and where he gave demonstrations of it.

 Godfrey died on 15 January 1741 and his oldest son, Boyle Godfrey, took over the business.
 But Boyle dabbled in alchemy, wasted his inheritance, and had to live on a pension provided by his brothers Ambrose and John, who took over the business in 1742.
 Ambrose and John were also unsuccessful and in 1746 were declared bankrupt.
 The business passed to their nephew, Boyle's son, named Ambrose Godfrey after his grandfather.
 The younger Ambrose was successful, carrying on the business until his death in 1797, when it passed in turn to his son Ambrose Towers Godfrey, who formed a partnership with Charles Cooke.
 The firm Godfrey and Cooke continued until 1915.

 The Godfrey business' dominance in phosphorus did not last.
 It was overtaken by new methods such as that of Bertrand Pelletier using bones in the 1770s.